AdobeDocs/analytics.en/help/admin/c-data-governance/consent-variables.md

 ## Reporting

-You can enable the Consent Management Variables through a new Privacy setting available within the Analytics Admin Console.
+You can enable the Privacy Reporting Variables through a new Privacy setting available within the Analytics Admin Console.

 Each report suite can be configured as follows:
 1. In Reports & Analytics click **[!UICONTROL Admin > Report Suites.]**